dietercoopman/smart/README.md

 With this `data-disk` attribute you tell smart on which Laravel disk the src specified can be found.

-### data-src

-Specify the source as exposed to the browser with `data-src`.
-That is the source as shown in the rendered html, so you can expose friendly names to end users or search engines

 ## Examples

 ### A base example